Maylands

 The level of general health in Maylands is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Maylands shows better-than-average health outcomes for both younger and older age groups.
-Common health conditions have low prevalence among residents.
+The prevalence of common health conditions is low in these cohorts.

-Private health cover is high at nearly 59% of the total population (8,811 people), compared to 55.2% across Greater Perth.
-Mental health issues affect about 11.1% of residents, while asthma impacts around 7.5%.
-About 71.6% report no medical ailments, slightly higher than the 70.2% in Greater Perth.
-The area has a lower proportion of seniors aged 65 and over at 13.3% (1,988 people), compared to 18.1% in Greater Perth.
-Health outcomes among seniors are strong, similar to those of the general population.
+Private health cover is exceptionally high at approximately 59% of the total population (8,812 people), compared to 55.2% across Greater Perth.
+Mental health issues are the most common medical condition in the area, impacting 11.1% of residents, followed by asthma at 7.5%.
+Seventy-one point six percent of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Perth.
+The area has 13.3% of residents aged 65 and over (1,988 people), which is lower than the 18.1% in Greater Perth.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health